DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Secondary facilities should be located far enough away from the primary to ensure they won't be damaged by the same event
     - **Recommendations**:
         - 🔨Temperature: Rooms intended primarily to house computers should generally be kept between 59 and 89.6 degrees Fahrenheit (15 and 32 degrees Celsius).
 Some systems might require even lower temperatures.
-        - 🔨Humidity: Humidity in a computer room should be maintained between 40 and 60 percent.
-Too much humidity can cause condensation leading to corrosion.
+        - 🔨Humidity: Humidity in a computer room should be maintained between 📝40-60%.
+According to the Heating, Refrigerations and Air Conditioning Engineers (ASHRAE), the humidity range considered most favorable for computer operations is 📝35–55%.
+Although there are varying standards, ASHRAE's range fits within ISC2's wider range of 📝20–80% and is more accurate and specific for optimal computer operations.Too much humidity can cause condensation leading to corrosion.
 Too little humidity causes static voltage\electricity to build up.
         - 🔨Static Voltage:
              - 40 can cause Destruction of sensitive circuits and other electronic components
              - 1,000 ca cause Scrambling of monitor displays